 1. Johnson CORE 6 Person Dome Tent

-This Core 6-person tent is an attractive tent that looks pretty compact and convenient for the capacity.
+This Core 6-person family tent is an attractive tent that looks pretty compact and convenient for the capacity.
 The truth is that this will sleep 6 well-acquainted people in sleeping bags and four via two queen air mattresses.
 It all depends on how much campers value comfort.
 This definitely seems to be an important principle with this tent.
 This is clear with the height of 72’’ in the center, the amount of ventilation provided by the ground vent and H20 Block, as well as some of the other interesting features.
 There is a loft area for the gear that includes designated hooks and pockets for a little organization.
 There is also an electrical cord access point for those on less primitive campsites.There is a strange contrast with this Johnson CORE 6 Person Dome Tent where there is high praise for the consideration in the attention to detail, yet criticism for poor materials.
 There is a general sense here that this is a value for money option.
 It does its job pretty well in regard to the space and convenient sleeping arrangements.
 Yet, there is a problem with both the poles and the rain fly.
 Some feel that the poles are of poor quality – reflecting the price paid – and a little heavy.
 The rain fly is a little large and cumbersome.
 Still, there are many campers that feel that this model is a complete bargain for the price paid.

 2. Coleman Evanston Screened Tent – 6 Persons

 The problem with 6-person tents is that they can sound a lot more spacious than is actually the case.
 This is a problem that some encounter with the two Coleman models in this 6-person range.
 The first is this Evanston tent.
 There are pros and cons to the space here.
 The design has a main dome-style part and an attached, screened room.
 There isn’t much height to this “porch” area, at only 68 inches, but there is plenty of room for gear.
 This leaves the larger 90 square feet cabin area for sleeping.
-There are some groups that will squeeze in 6 people, but it is more comfortable for smaller groups.The comfort of this tent also comes from the weatherproofing.
+There are some families that will squeeze in 6 people, but it is more comfortable for smaller groups.The comfort of this tent also comes from the weatherproofing.
 There is plenty of great rain and windproofing on the main cabin area.
 Users can sleep soundly here with little problem.
 However, the mesh across the vestibule means that water can pool here.
 This means that it shouldn’t be used to store expensive equipment in bad weather.
 It should also be noted that this is not a freestanding tent, like many of the other models in the larger capacity categories.
 This means that it should be easy enough for newcomers to set up and take down.
 Overall, this is a pretty good starting point for those that are new to camping and want to try it out with their young family.